How to Achieve Astrophotography Painlessly

 Capturing photos of the distant sun, moon, Milky Way, galaxies, and nebulae—aka astrophotography—is an exciting endeavor.
 However, the final results may not always meet expectations, as astrophotography is a complex process that requires some skill and patience.

-Firstly, you need to invest in some equipment, which can be quite costly.
+Firstly, you need to invest in some equipments, which can be quite costly.

 Then, you'll find multiple well-known brands within each type, and you have to research camera parameters such as aperture, shutter speed, and ISO.